IOTA Review: Distributed Permissionless Ledger for IoT

 Jaguar Land Rover

-Most recently (April 2019) Iota announced a partnership with U.K. based Jaguar Land Rover.
+In April 2019, IOTA announced a partnership with U.K.-based Jaguar Land Rover.
 The partnership will see Jaguar Land Rover rewarding drivers with Iota cryptocurrency for reporting data to Jaguar.
-The car maker says the funds earned could be used to pay for tolls and parking, as well as for electric charging stations.
+The carmaker says the funds earned could be used to pay for tolls and parking, as well as for electric charging stations.

 Dell Technologies & Linux Foundation